0xblockchaincrypto/MAHa-Mini-Hackathon-2024/README.md

 - **NFT Ownership**: Identify which NFTs are held by a particular Ethereum wallet.
 - **ERC20 Token Balances**: Check the balance of ERC20 tokens in any specified wallet.
 - **Smart Contract Code**: Retrieve and display the source code of any smart contract through its Ethereum address.

+## Conversational Examples
+- **Generating Ethereum Addresses**: A user might say, "I need a new Ethereum wallet," and the bot will respond with a newly generated wallet address and private key.
+- **Fetching Token Data**: When a user asks, "What tokens does this wallet hold?", the bot will list all the ERC20 tokens along with their quantities for the given address.
+- **Smart Contract Queries**: Users can request the source code of a contract by asking, "Can you show me the code for this contract address?"